abnth/AakashTechSupport/docs/unifieddoc.rst

 Project Scope
 -------------

-With the continued evolution in technology, portal is becoming more and more essential now-a-days, where user can freely express their thoughts, ideas and discuss their issues that they are currently facing with the technologies and products they use.Aakash portal provides a convenient and easy-to-use graphical user interface to use.
+With the continued evolution in technology, portal is becoming more and more essential now-a-days, where user can freely express their thoughts, ideas and discuss their issues that they are currently facing with the technologies and products they use.Aakash tech support portal provides a convenient and easy-to-use graphical user interface for the users.

 The Aakash Tech Support portal is divided into two modules:

 - *Discussion Forums*: Aakash Tech support portal's Discussion forums provides a platform where Aakash tablet users can share and clarify their issues which they are facing with Aakash tablet.
 - *Ticketing system*: The ticketing system enables user to submit tickets related to his issues in case he cannot find his answers on discussion forums.
-It also enables the admin to answer his query and view statistics related to ticket traffic and category wise breakup of tickets.
+It also enables the admin to answer users query and view statistics related to ticket traffic and category wise breakup of tickets.

 Aakash Tech Support Portal is an Open Source software i.e. Aakash Tablet user can utilize the resources available on portal without any cost.
 Therefore it is going to be freely available.
 It is Platform- Independent and easy to operate and maintain.